Allegations of improper repossession of homes prompt probe of foreclosure practices.

 Yet two banks – the Industrial and Commercial Bank of China [ICBC] and China International Capital Corporation [CICC] – stand out as they signal the first time Chinese government-owned banks taking part in a major US IPO, the IPO tracking firm Dealogic said.

-Chinese state media said Shanghai Automotive Industries Corp [SAIC], GM’s partner in China, bought a one per cent stake in GM, to the tune of $500m.
+Chinese state media said Shanghai Automotive Industries Corp [SAIC], GM’s partner in China, will also buy a one per cent stake in GM to the tune of $500m.